 There will be twelve fortnightly assignments, two term projects, and a take-home final examination.
-The assignments will be handed out and collected every other week in the Wednesday lectures, the projects will be due at the end of each term, and the final examination will be written during the examination period in April and will be due at its end.
+The assignments will be handed out and collected every other week, the projects will be due at the end of each term, and the final examination will be written during the examination period in April and will be due at its end.
 The final mark will be calculated as follows: